 We move now into the 19th century proper, a period of vast political and social change in Ireland.
 In terms of military history, the 19th century is an understudied and undernoticed era, especially the time between Robert Emmett’s rebellion and the beginnings of the Great Famine.
-Much like Mountjoy’s Peace after the Nine Years War or the Long Peace of the 18th century, large scale uprisings and regular military clashes ceased to occur in Ireland, and wouldn’t until the Irish revolutionary period of 1916-1923.
+Much like Mountjoy’s Peace after the Nine Years War or the Long Peace of the 18th century, large scale uprisings and regular military clashes ceased to occur in Ireland, and wouldn’t again until the Irish revolutionary period of 1916-1923.

 But some violence, be it politically, economically or religiously motivated, did occur, and smaller scale rebellions were plotted and enacted.
 I’ll be covering all, or most, of them as we move forward, but it is fair to say that the military history of Ireland itself, in the 19th century, is hardly fallow land.